 Researchers speculate that perhaps the human cohort (group) wasn’t large enough to tease out additional autoimmune diseases.
 Another theory is that those exposed to DES may develop autoimmune disorders at earlier ages than the general population, but the overall rate of autoimmune disease may be the same among the DES exposed and unexposed.
 Read more in an article from the DES Action VOICE newsletter.

 It appears that DES exposure before birth may be linked to an increased risk for adult depression and anxiety.
-Results from the Nurses’ Health Study II (with more than 76,000 participants) indicate a history of depression reported by 19.7% of DES Daughters compared with 15.9% of unexposed women.
+Results from the Nurses’ Health Study II published in the American Journal of Epidemiology in 2010 (with more than 76,000 participants) indicate a history of depression reported by 19.7% of DES Daughters compared with 15.9% of unexposed women.
 The study was reviewed in the DES Action VOICE newsletter.

 Cardiovascular Disease, Diabetes and Osteoporosis

 DES studies continue with additional medical issues now possibly linked to exposure.
 These conditions have been found to occur in higher rates for DES Daughters and DES Sons compared with individuals who were not exposed.